pubgeo/IARPA-SMART/README.md

 For the purposes of the IARPA SMART Heavy Construction Dataset, the following activity types are considered to be in the 'negative' set.
 That is, we expect algorithms to detect these types of heavy construction activity.

-- Light residential (A collection of one or more detached single family homes)
+- Light residential (a collection of one or more detached single family homes)
 - Sports fields not associated with the construction of large building or facility
 - Golf courses (even with the presence of a clubhouse)
 - Standalone surface parking lots not associated with the construction of at least one other 'Positive' example (e.g. a park and ride, an airport parking lot)